joeldalley/app-CommentBox/README.md

 REQUIRED
 ========

-The JSX in the app modules is transformed by this RequireJS plugin: https://github.com/philix/jsx-requirejs-plugin
+The JSX in the app modules is transformed by this RequireJS plugin:<br/>
+https://github.com/philix/jsx-requirejs-plugin

 COPYRIGHT & LICENSE